NiccoloSalvini/Dockerized-Plumber-API/README.md

 rental market.
 Plumber does not have in-built features to handle calls to the endpoints **Asynchronously**, as a matter of fact this is handled inside the `plumber.R` MAIN function by the `foreach` package.
-Default options provides to the scraping functions the Real Estate market Milan url, nonetheless it is possible to specify the city and also the selling (instead of rents).
+Default options provides the Real Estate rental Milan zone, nonetheless it is possible to specify the city, the number of webpages of interest and also selling (instead of rental market). *A further recent improvement lets you specify the macrozone as filters directly in the api (in itinere)* .
+For the time being is possible to filter out through immobiliare the macrozone and the provide the API the url.

 API is built with the `Plumber` framework, moreover it is containerized with Docker. *It will be hosted on AWS EC2 server/ GCP with scheduler. * On top of that each day a scheduler runs scraping functions and *store daily data on a DB that can be queried given credentials* (in itinere):

 <br><br>